wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack-namd.md

 <properties
- pageTitle="NAMD with Microsoft HPC Pack on Linux VMs | Windows Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run a NAMD simulation with charmrun on multiple Linux compute nodes." services="virtual-machines" documentationCenter=""
+ pageTitle="NAMD with Microsoft HPC Pack on Linux VMs | Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run a NAMD simulation with charmrun on multiple Linux compute nodes." services="virtual-machines" documentationCenter=""